Leadership and People

 Keri Kaiser serves as Senior Vice President, Marketing and Communications, Chief Marketing Officer and Chief Experience Officer for Children’s Health.
 Since joining Children’s Health in November 2012, Keri has led a complete transformation of the marketing and communications function for the organization, instituting a strong emphasis on consumer-driven marketing efforts and a communications plan that is solidifying the status of Children’s Health in the national health care dialogue as an industry leader.

-Dr. Morse serves as Senior Vice President, Quality & Safety, and Chief Quality Officer.
-He has also taken on the role of Interim Chief Clinical Officer (CCO).
+Dr. Morse serves as Senior Vice President for Quality & Safety and Chief Quality Officer.
+In addition to his role in Quality, Dr. Morse oversees Our Children’s House.
 Previously employed by UT Southwestern Medical Center working directly with Children’s Health since 2012, Dr. Morse is responsible for the oversight and advancement of system-level quality and safety – both patient and staff safety – across Children’s Health.

 In 1961, Children’s was officially named the pediatric teaching hospital for UT Southwestern.
 Today, that affiliation means Children’s has access to a medical faculty that has produced five Nobel Laureates since 1985 – more than any other medical school in the world – and transformational research designed to improve children’s.